 Arc XP's content migration process

-This guide provides a holistic understanding of the migration process and the items you must be familiar with.
+This guide provides a comprehensive overview of the migration process and the key concepts you must be familiar with for a successful integration.

 Prerequisites to migrating content